gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## SYM

 The Symbol layer is accessed momentarily by holding left then right thumb layer keys in succession.
-Characters here began as shifted versions of `LWR` but are slowly being optimised.
+Characters here began as shifted versions of `NUM` but are slowly being optimised.
 This layer is vital for home row access to brackets.
 The remaining symbols are on the stuffed into the 'wrong' side of the layer.

 |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|